 STARRY SKIES - Preserving the starry skies in the Heart of the Continent

-Heart of the Continent geotourism region, is seeking Dark-Sky Park designation through the International Dark-Sky Association.
-Collectively Voyageurs National Park, BWCAW and Quetico and La Verandrye make up a large area with little to no light pollution impact.
-In fact it's one of the largest regions in the U.S. and Canada with some of the darkest skies.
+Heart of the Continent geotourism region, is seeking Dark-Sky certification through the International Dark-Sky Association.
+Collectively Voyageurs National Park, BWCAW in the Superior National Forest in Minnesota, Quetico, La Verendrye, Pigeon River Provincial Parks in Ontario make up a large area with little to no light pollution impact.
+Combined, it is one of the largest managed green space areas in the U.S. and Canada, with some of the darkest skies.
 Attaining this designation provides an opportunity for us to be recognized and to celebrate this resource that many, especially in urban areas, no longer have the ability to experience unimpeded.
 Our natural dark skies provide the ability to experience northern lights, view the Milky Way, and see meteor showers the way people have for millennia.
 Additionally, maintaining this resource is beneficial to a variety of wildlife.
 Excessive artificial light impacts can disrupt migration, vision, foraging and dispersal patterns of a wide range of wildlife - large and small, not to mention the impact on human sleep cycles.